omahs/papyrus/README.md

 > The default expected version id is in the format: `v<Major>_<Minor>`.
 > Also supported: `V<Major>_<Minor>` and `v<Major>_<Minor>_<Patch>` (or any combination of the above).
 > The Node always supports one patched version per minor version (the latest for that minor version).
-> When specifying a patch the semantic is grater or equal to the specified patch.
+> When specifying a patch the semantic is greater or equal to the specified patch.

 ## Endpoints